 Note: The way below MDL values are handled in the NERRS SWMP dataset was changed in November of 2011.
 Previously, below MDL data from 2007-2010 were also flagged/coded, but either reported as the measured value or a blank cell.
 Any 2007-2011 nutrient/pigment data downloaded from the CDMO prior to November of 2011 will reflect this difference.

-[Example explanation, update for your sample storage protocols] Sample hold times for 2022: Samples are held at -20°C. NERRS SOP allows nutrient samples to be held for up to 28 days (CHLA for 30) at -20°C, plus allows for up to 5 days for collecting, processing, and shipping samples.
-Samples held beyond that time period are flagged suspect <1>and coded (CHB).
-If measured values were below MDL, this resulted in <-4> [SBL] (CHB) flagging/coding.

-[Example explanation 2, update for your sampling protocols] Sample hold times for 2022: NERRS SOP allows nutrient samples to be held for up to 24 hours if held at 4°C with no preservation, for NH4F and NO23F up to 28 days if acidified and held at 4°C, and up to 28 days (CHLA for 30 days) if held at -20°C. Tier II parameters, with a few exceptions, are subject to the same sample hold times.
+Sample hold times for 2022: NERRS SOP allows nutrient samples to be held for up to 24 hours if held at 4°C with no preservation, for NH4F and NO23F up to 28 days if acidified and held at 4°C, and up to 28 days (CHLA for 30 days) if held at -20°C. Tier II parameters, with a few exceptions, are subject to the same sample hold times.
 In all cases, up to an additional 5 days is allowed for collecting, processing, and shipping samples.
 Samples held beyond that time period are flagged suspect and coded CHB in the data set.

-[Example table, format however makes sense for your reserve but do not use an image of a table]